lokidoki102/tp/docs/DeveloperGuide.md

 4. EstateEase adds the new house and displays the newly added house of the home-seller. <br>
    Use case ends.

-**Precondition for Extension 3i:** EstateEase has received the details of the house from the user. <br>
+**Precondition for Extension 3d:** EstateEase has received the details of the house from the user. <br>
-**Trigger:** EstateEase validates the entered details and detects that the block number is missing when the housing type is HDB/Condo.
+**Trigger:** EstateEase validates the entered details and detects that the block number is missing when the house is HDB/Condo.

-**Precondition for Extension 3k and 3l:** EstateEase has received the details of the house from the user. <br>
+**Precondition for Extension 3f and 3g:** EstateEase has received the details of the house from the user. <br>
-**Trigger:** EstateEase validates the entered details and detects that the unit number is missing when the housing type is HDB/Condo.
+**Trigger:** EstateEase validates the entered details and detects that the unit number is missing when the house is HDB/Condo.

 **Extensions**
 * 1a.
 The contact list does not have any home-seller. <br>